jaypeeZero/dotfiles/README.md

 There are some manual steps to be done on a fresh macOS installation before bootstrapping.
 Most of these are things that simply cannot be scripted (as far as I can tell).

+## Logging in

+Set up a good password, if you didn't do this on initial account setup.

+Set up TouchID, if the computer supports it.

+## Keyboard Settings

+Re-map `Caps Lock` to `Escape`.
+There might be ways of automating this, but they're not good enough for my tastes yet.
+This can be done by System Preferences -> Keyboard -> Keyboard -> Modifier Keys -> Re-map `Caps Lock` to `Escape`.

+On the Touch Bar (if it exists), replace Siri with Launchpad.

+## Accounts and Updates

-- Sign in to iCloud account and App Store
+Sign in to iCloud account and App Store, if you didn't do this on initial account setup.

-- Make sure system updates are up-to-date.
+Then make sure system updates are up-to-date.
 You can do this either through the App Store or through `softwareupdate -l` and `softwareupdate --install --all --verbose`.

 # Bootstrapping